Workers’ Compensation Lawyer in Manassas, VA

 You didn’t report the injury in time

 As mentioned, there are set deadlines for notifying your employer that you have a workplace injury.
 If you don’t give a proper written report within 30 days of the accident, they could deny your claim.
 Even if you appeal your case before a judge, depending on how long you waited before giving your employer notice, they may find you ineligible for workers’ compensation.
-To avoid this, you should hire a workers’ comp attorney as soon as possible following your workplace accident.
+To avoid this, you should hire a workers’ compensation lawyer as soon as possible following your workplace accident.
 Your workers’ compensation attorneys can ensure you fill all of the proper paperwork and turn it in within the 30-day deadline.
 After you’ve given your employer notice for your workplace injuries, they’re then responsible for reporting the incident to the Workers’ Compensation Commision within 10 days.

 You didn’t file your workers’ comp claim in time